bertuko/TopShelf.Quartz.Ninject/README.md

 ### Topshelf.Quartz

-To get the package: `Install-Package Topshelf.Quartz`
+To get the package: `Install-Package Topshelf.Quartz.Integration`

 You may schedule any number of Quartz jobs along with your service like this: